PacktPublishing/ASP.NET-Core-5-and-Angular/Readme.md

 5. Explore the EF Core Fluent API and EntityTypeConfiguration classes
 6. Perform DBMS structured logging using third-party providers such as SeriLog
 7. Deploy a web application to Windows and Linux web servers, or to cloud-based PaaS solutions such as Azure App Service
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800560338">https://packt.link/free-ebook/9781800560338 </a> </p>